 - HIIT training is great for burning calories.
 High intensity efforts create muscle fatigue and use a lot of oxygen and energy which in turn burns more calories.

-HIIT workouts also recruits more muscle fibres, which means even more calorie burn and also in the 24hrs post-exercise your body produces up to 450% more Human Growth Hormone; encouraging your body to build and maintain lean muscle mass.
+HIIT workouts also recruits more muscle fibres, which means even more calorie burn and also in the 24hrs post-exercise your body is encouraged to build and maintain lean muscle mass.

 - HIIT improves cardiorespiratory health in a much shorter period of time than other continuous forms of exercises.
 This means your VO2 max (a standard measurement of cardiovascular fitness) increases.
 VO2 max is a measurement of the maximum amount of oxygen your body can use.
 This will increase your endurance, even without doing a training session longer than 20 minutes.